Occurify/Occurify/README.md

 The concepts behind Occurify are language-agnostic.

 This repository currently contains the .NET implementation of Occurify.
-If you're interested in implementing this concept in another language (e.g., Java, Python, JavaScript), feel free to open an issue or reach out!
+If you're interested in implementing this concept in another language (e.g. Java, Python, JavaScript), feel free to open an issue or reach out!

 If a new implementation is created, this repo may be renamed to better organize multi-language versions.